Guy Reese

-Guy Reese (September 22, 1939 – November 22, 2010) was a professional American football defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Baltimore Colts and Atlanta Falcons.
+Guy Price Reese (September 22, 1939 – November 22, 2010) was an American professional football defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Baltimore Colts and Atlanta Falcons.
 He played college football at Southern Methodist University.

 Early years

 Reese attended South Oak Cliff High School, where he played as a two-way tackle.
 He accepted a football scholarship from Southern Methodist University.
 He became a starter at right tackle as a junior.

 Professional career

 Dallas Cowboys

-Reese was selected by the Dallas Cowboys in the fifteenth round (200th overall) of the 1962 NFL Draft and by the Dallas Texans in the eleventh round (83rd overall) of the 1962 AFL Draft.
+Reese was selected by the Dallas Cowboys in the fifteenth round (200th overall) of the 1962 NFL draft and by the Dallas Texans in the eleventh round (83rd overall) of the 1962 AFL draft.

 He opted to sign with the Cowboys and was tried at the offensive line.
 As a rookie, he was named the starter at left defensive tackle opposite John Meyers.
 He was part of a defensive line called the "Maverick Line", that had 3 rookies and a second-year player.
 He was named to the NFL All-Rookie team.

 In 1963, he was the starter opposite future hall of famer Bob Lilly.
 On July 12, 1964, he was traded to the Baltimore Colts in exchange for defensive tackle Jim Colvin.